 To run the ncdu in quiet mode, use -q flag as shown below.

-Some times, you might want to view the scanning report later.
+Some times, you might want to save the the scanning report and view it later.
 In such cases, scan a directory and export the results in any archive format for later viewing like below.

 This command will scan the HOME directory and save the scanning report in a file called export.gz.

 You can view it later by running the following command: